ashishtayal89/mernguide/README.md

 > Access : textInput

-> Use In : Functional Components
+> Use In : Functional Components, but can also be used in class components.

-useRef is a hook introduced to access ref in a functional component as well. useRef returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).
+useRef is a hook introduced to access ref in a functional component as well.
+You can create a custom useRef hook also by using React.createRef and useState api. useRef returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).
 The returned object will persist for the full lifetime of the component.

 ```javascript